rpgarner/u2_lesson_useEffect/README.md

 export default Counter
 ```

 Refresh your browsers and click the button **2** times.
-Now, every time the `count` state updates, a re-render occurs.
+Now, every time the `count` state updates, a re-render occurs and our useEffect is fired.
+Notice how many times our 'mounted' console log goes off?

 This is exactly how `componentDidUpdate` works.